icta-tecaji/linux-containers/01_Introduction_to_Linux_Containers/README.md

 - **Use Cases**:
     - Docker Use Cases: Microservices Architecture, Continuous Integration and Continuous Deployment (CI/CD), DevOps Environments
     - LXC Use Cases: Heavy Resource Utilization Applications, Virtual Desktop Infrastructure (VDI),  System-Level Testing

+## Features to Enable Containers
+Containers rely on the following features in the Linux kernel to get a contained or isolated area within the host machine.
+This area is closely related to a virtual machine, but without the need for a hypervisor.
+- Control groups (cgroups)
+- Namespaces
+- Filesystem or rootfs

+### Control Groups (cgroups)
+- Google presented a new generic method to solve the resource control problem with the cgroups project in 2007.
+- Control groups allow resources to be controlled and accounted for based on process groups.
+- The mainline Linux kernel first included a cgroups implementation in 2008, and this paved the way for LXC.
+- Cgroups provide a mechanism to aggregate sets of tasks or processes and their future children into hierarchical groups.
+These groups may be configured to have specialized behavior as desired.

+Cgroups are listed within the pseudo filesystem subsystem in the directory `/sys/fs/cgroup`, which gives an overview of all the cgroup subsystems available or mounted in the currently running system:
+- `ls -alh /sys/fs/cgroup`

+Let’s take a look at an example of the memory subsystem hierarchy of cgroups.
+It is available in the following location:
+- `cd /sys/fs/cgroup/memory`
+- `ls`

+Each of the files listed contains information on the control group for which it has been created.
+For example, the maximum memory usage in bytes is given by the following command (since this is the top-level hierarchy, it lists the default setting for the current host system):
+- `cat memory.max_usage_in_bytes` (that is available for use by the currently running system)

+The preceding value is in bytes.
+You can create your own cgroups within `/sys/fs/cgroup` and control each of the subsystems.

+### Namespaces
+- At the Ottawa Linux Symposium held in 2006, Eric W. Bierderman presented his paper “Multiple Instances of the Global Linux Namespaces”
+- This paper proposed the addition of ten namespaces to the Linux kernel.
+His inspiration for these additional namespaces was the existing filesystem namespace for mounts, which was introduced in 2002.

+**A namespace provides an abstraction to a global system resource that will appear to the processes within the defined namespace as its own isolated instance of a specific global resource.**

+Namespaces are used to implement containers; they provide the required isolation between a container and the host system.

+Over time, different namespaces have been implemented in the Linux kernel:
+- Cgroup: `CLONE_NEWCGROUP` - Cgroup root directory
+- IPC: `CLONE_NEWIPC` - System V IPC, POSIX message queues
+- Network: `CLONE_NEWNET` - Network devices, stacks, ports, etc.
+- Mount: `CLONE_NEWNS`- Mount points
+- PID: `CLONE_NEWPID`- Process IDs
+- User: `CLONE_NEWUSER` - User and group IDs
+- UTS: `CLONE_NEWUTS` - Hostname and NIS domain name

+### Filesystem or rootfs

+The next component needed for a container is the **disk image, which provides the root filesystem (rootfs) for the container**.

+The rootfs consists of a set of files, similar in structure to the filesystem mounted at root on any GNU/Linux-based machine.

+The size of rootfs is smaller than a typical OS disk image, since it does not contain the kernel. **The container shares the same kernel as the host machine.**

+A rootfs can further be reduced in size by making it contain just the application and configuring it to share the rootfs of the host machine.
+Using copy-on-write (COW) techniques, a single reduced read-only disk image may be shared between multiple containers.